vinsan14249/Software-Data-Analytics/README.md

 Run the unit tests to ensure that the program is correct.

+3. Visualization :              Task is pending

+## Software Development  :
+#  	WebAppForTrainEnquiry
-## Software Development  :     Task is partially pending
+Task is partially pending

 Use Node.js Framework     : using Express.js
 Database: MongoDB         : No integration right now